chew-z/Send2Instapaper/README.md

 This simple project consists of two bits:

-- mac OS Automator workflow which grabs link urls and calls the python script
+- mac OS Automator workflow which grabs link url and calls the python script
 - Python script send3instapaper.py which adds link to Instapaper account.
 You can use the script from commandline independently.

 ```
 python send3instapaper.py -h
 usage: send3instapaper.py [-h] [-n] [-u USER] source